 Christmas top tips for landlords

-‘Tis the season of goodwill, so a good way to get in touch with your tenants is with a hand-delivered Christmas card.
-If you’re not a card type of person, then give them a call or even send an email – what’s important is to get in touch.
+‘Tis the season of goodwill, so a good way to get in touch with your tenants is with a Christmas card, a call or even an email – what’s important is to get in touch.
 While you wish them a merry Christmas or happy holidays it’s also an opportunity to gently mention any points you’d like them to keep in mind, to keep both your property and your tenants safe and secure.
 Remember to keep communications friendly but professional.

 2. Fire hazards